Economy of South Korea: Overview

 Following the Korean War, South Korea remained a country with less developed markets for a little more than a decade.
 The growth of the industrial sector was the principal stimulus to South Korea's economic development.
 In 1986, manufacturing industries accounted for approximately 30 percent of the gross domestic product (GDP) and 25 percent of the work force.
 Due to strong domestic encouragement and some foreign aid, Seoul's industrialists introduced modern technologies into outmoded or newly built facilities, increased the production of commodities—especially those for sale in foreign markets—and plowed the proceeds back into further industrial expansion.
 As a result, industry altered South Korea's landscape, drawing millions of labourers to urban manufacturing centres.

 A downturn in the South Korean economy in 1989 spurred by a decrease in exports and foreign orders caused concern in the industrial sector.
-Ministry of Trade and Industry analysts stated that decreased export performance resulted from structural problems, including an overly strong won, increased wages and labor costs, frequent strikes, and higher interest rates.
+Ministry of Trade and Industry analysts stated that decreased export performance resulted from structural problems, including an overly strong won, increased wages and labour costs, frequent strikes, and higher interest rates.
 The result was an increase in inventories and cutbacks in production at a number of electronics, automobile, and textile manufacturers, as well as at the smaller firms that supplied the parts.
 Factory automation systems were introduced to reduce dependence on labour, to boost productivity with a smaller work force, and to improve competitiveness.

+Colonial period

+Japan colonized Korea, officially annexing it on 22 August 1910 as the Province of Choson.
+Japan encouraged an inflow of Japanese capital to Korea's less developed economy.
+A large majority of major firms in Korea became Japanese owned and operated as a result, with key positions reserved for Japanese.
+Koreans were permitted to work in menial roles under harsh labor conditions.
+Most of Korea's coal, iron, and crop production was shipped to Japan.